ehForwarderBot/ehForwarderBot/docs/telemetry.rst

 ``telemetry``.
 There are 2 options you can choose from.

 - Exception only: Send only exceptions and stack trace to us.
-- Full log: Send the entire verbose log to us alongside exceptions.
+- Exception log: Send verbose log to us alongside exceptions.
+- Full log: Send the full verbose log content and what's send in previous modes.

 To enable "exception only" mode, append the following line to the config file: